davea42/searchgnucash/README.md

 where there is any difference (but hopefully not thousands of differences!!) one can see the differences easily.
+Of course usual options such as -s and -d etc allow more selectivity when you know more precisely where to find differences of interest.
+One has to do regular (frequent) backups of the gnucash data file for this to be of much use.

     searchgnucash -f a.gnucash  >a.temp
     searchgnucash -f b.gnucash  >b.temp